 As a tarot reader, I have sought many books about tarot to deepen my relationship with the cards and the tarot system.
 So before you spend hours searching for your first or next tarot book, check out this tarot book review list, which contains seventeen of my favorite books and guides on tarot.

 Hopefully, in a few weeks from now, your bookshelf will color your little library with a lot more Tarot books and you can recommend some of your reads to me in the comments.
-But for now, without further ado, the ultimate tarot book list of 2022.
+But for now, without further ado, the ultimate tarot book list for 2023.

 The Best Tarot Books Trending Today Reviewed